THE LYNN SUTTON BRIDGE RAILWAY

 The date stamp indicates that the track and fittings have been unsurprisingly replaced since the Lynn Sutton Bridge line.

-The South Lynn River crossing bridge
+The River Nar crossing bridge

 ©The National Library of Scotland